English Language Center (ELC)

 In one-on-one consultations and in group workshops, ELC writing consultants provide feedback and offer strategies to improve your writing at every stage, from brainstorming for ideas, to organizing a draft, to polishing the final document.
 We also offer assistance in other language-related areas, including TOEFL and SLUWE test-taking strategies, multi-media projects, grammatical accuracy, research skills, and conversation practice.

 You may make an appointment with the ELC at any point in your writing process, but you will find our help most effective if you schedule your appointment with sufficient time to revise your work before the assignment is due.
-To make an appointment, visit our scheduler.

-ELC Location & Availability
+ELC Location, Hours & Availability

 The ELC is part of the Center for Global Citizenship, and is located in Des Peres Hall 105.